open-needs/open-needs.github.io/docs/open_needs_server/index.rst

 ~~~~~
 Stores the final needs.

-Each row is a need, linked to a specific project of an organisation.
+Each row is a need, linked to a specific project of an organization.

 Only title and content get stored as columns.
 The rest of the data is stored in a single ``data`` column of type
 ``JSON``.